ealcobaca/pymfe/README.md

 ## Cite Us

-If you use the pymfe in scientific publication, we would appreciate citations to the following paper:
+If you use the pymfe or [mfe](https://github.com/rivolli/mfe) in scientific publication, we would appreciate citations to the following paper:
 ```
 @article{}
 ```